alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 - `Ok(value)` means the operation succeeded (like `Some`).
 - `Fail(error)` means the operation failed and carries error data (like `None`, but with a payload).
 - `Bind` / `FlatMap` is the mechanism that chains the steps.
+- `Map` / `Select` transforms the successful value without changing the error branch.
+- `Match` is how you handle both cases (success vs failure) and get back to a normal value.

 ### Short-circuiting